B-Crolly/CST8914-Lab11/README.md

   - Added `aria-labelledby="buttonID"` to each panel `<div>`, referencing its trigger button's `id`.
   - Provides an accessible name for the panel by linking it to its trigger.

-By implementing these ARIA attributes, we improved the accessibility of the accordion component, ensuring that assistive technologies can accurately convey the state and relationships of the accordion elements to users.
+By implementing these ARIA attributes, I improved the accessibility of the accordion component, ensuring that assistive technologies can accurately convey the state and relationships of the accordion elements to users.

 - **Code Changes Made**:

   ```html